Foundation Degree – Supporting Teaching and Learning

 As part of this course, you will be required to have an enhanced DBS (Disclosure and Barring Service) check and will be expected to pay any fees associated with this.
 Fees are estimated to be around £60.

-If you would like to apply for any of the Leeds City College full-time Higher Education programmes for 2018 entry, (unless otherwise stated) please do so via UCAS at www.ucas.com
+If you would like to apply for any of the Keighley College full-time Higher Education programmes for 2020 entry, (unless otherwise stated) please do so via UCAS at www.ucas.com.

 Many of our graduates used this qualification to gain promotion in teaching assistant roles or to enhance their career.
 Foundation Degree in Supporting Teaching and Learning gives students an opportunity to progress to other qualifications.
 Some graduates may choose to top up to a full degree at Leeds City College, such as the BA (Hons) Children and Young People’s Care and Education (subject to validation).
 Dependant on other relevant qualifications students may wish to undertake a PGCE or similar after their full BA (Hons) degree.